-Reporting to the Provost, the Center for Academic Enrichment includes several programs including: the Writing Room, the Student Success Program (SSP), the Academic Advising Program, the Disability Resource and Support Center (DRSC), the Academic Improvement Program, New Student Orientation, Career Center, and the National Testing Program.
-For information on programs, contact Derek Lopez, Director CAE, at 549-2575 or the specific program coordinator.
+The Pack Center includes several programs including: the Writing Room, the Student Success Program (SSP), the Academic Advising Program, the Disability Resource and Support Center (DRSC), the Academic Improvement Program, New Student Orientation, Career Center, and the National Testing Program.
+For information on programs, contact John Sandoval, Director CAE, at 549-2353 or the specific program coordinator.